QuantEcon/africa-summer-course-2024/docs/index.md

 Programming experience will be helpful but is not a prerequisite.

-## Registration Details
+## Registrations from Monday 24th June 2024

-!!! note "Registrations from Monday 24th June"
+Registrations will open from **Monday, 24th June 2024**

-    Registrations will open from Monday, 24th June.
-This section will be updated soon.
+This section of the page will be updated with a registration link soon.

 ## Contact